vitorstabile/dataengineering-basics/README.md

 | **Use Cases**         | Transactional applications, financial systems, inventory management   | Content management, social networks, big data analytics, real-time applications    |
 | **Examples**          | MySQL, PostgreSQL, SQL Server, Oracle                                 | MongoDB, Redis, Cassandra, Neo4j                                   |

+**When to Use Relational Databases:**
+- When you need strong data consistency and integrity.
+- When you have structured data with well-defined relationships.
+- When you need to perform complex queries and transactions.
+- When you have a mature and well-understood data model.

+**When to Use NoSQL Databases:**
+- When you need to handle large volumes of unstructured or semi-structured data.
+- When you need to scale your database horizontally.
+- When you need to accommodate evolving data requirements.
+- When you need to optimize for specific use cases, such as caching, real-time data processing, or graph analysis.

 **Hypothetical Scenario**

+Imagine you are building a social media application.

+- **Relational Database Approach:** You could use a relational database to store user profiles, posts, and comments.
+You would define tables for each entity and establish relationships between them using foreign keys.
+This approach would ensure data consistency and allow you to perform complex queries, such as finding all posts by a specific user or all comments on a specific post.

+- **NoSQL Database Approach:** You could use a NoSQL database, such as a graph database, to store the relationships between users.
+This would allow you to efficiently query the social network and find friends of friends or recommend new connections.
+You could also use a document database to store user profiles and posts, allowing for greater flexibility in data storage.

 ### <a name="chapter2part2"></a>Chapter 2 - Part 2: Relational Database Concepts: Tables, Schemas, and Keys